Steve Falcon

 Steve Falcon - Windows Automotive

-I conceived and drove the development of Microsoft Voice Command, the most successful speech control solution for mobile devices, currently used in hundreds of thousands of PDAs and cell phones in the US, UK, France and Germany.
+I conceived and drove the development of Microsoft Voice Command, the first successful speech control solution for mobile devices, installed in over 10 million devices in the US, UK, France and Germany.

 Steve Falcon - Microsoft Voice Command

-I left Microsoft 10 years to the day after starting.
-I wanted to put more energy into my family, other interests, and my own projects such as YouMob.
+I left Microsoft as an employee 10 years to the day after starting.
+I wanted to put more energy into my family, other interests, and my own projects such as YouMob, via my own product and consulting business, Popspring.